Stuyk/altv-athena/README.md

 ```
 F1 - Print Position, Rotation, and Heading in Console

+> Chat View
+Up - Last Message
+Down - Next Message
+Right - Autocomplete Command
+Escape - Exit Chat
+Enter - Send Chat Message
 ```

 # Core Commands

 ```
 /timestamp - Will toggle chat timestamps on and off.
+/help - List commands available to your permission level.
+/me - Describe an action you are performing.
+/do - Describe an object or item around you.
 ```

 # Screenshots